How to submit a DAO proposal

 Prerequisites

-To submit a temperature check using a Snapshot poll, you must have an Ethereum wallet address that represents at least 0.01% of votable tokens1; to submit a proposal on-chain using Tally, you must have an Ethereum wallet address that represents at least 1,000,000 tokens (about 0.1% of votable tokens).
+To submit a temperature check using a Snapshot poll, you must have an Ethereum wallet address with 500,000 votable tokens1; to submit a proposal on-chain using Tally, you must have an Ethereum wallet address that represents at least 1,000,000 votable tokens.

 If you don't have enough voting power, consider delegating your votes to a delegate who can create a proposal on your behalf2.